 Copyright law does not protect ideas or concepts.
 Rather it protects the original expression of ideas and can extend to the expression of facts and information, where the work product represents the output of labour, skill and judgment.
 This includes content expressed in written or fixed form, such as recorded or observed information and data, equipment and process drawings, recorded music, video content, photos, manuals, software code, website code, brands represented in design format.
 We take care to understand your business and provide practical advice on how copyright protection applies.

-Our lawyers support clients in many different industries on a range of issues including:
+Our lawyers and agents support clients in many different industries on a range of issues including:

 - Copyright registration and protection